OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 >> Undress

 # Wearer Trust (WEARER TRU)
-An owner can allow the wearer to set and unset Trusted and Public Access.
+An owner can allow the wearer to set and unset Trusted even if they are not also an owner.   **Note** this is preferable to adding the Wearer to the Trusted list in + Trust, if the desire is to give the Wearer some additional control, since it actually removes more abilities than it adds.

 # Public
 Checking Public gives anyone limited access to your collar, including the leash, animations, bookmarks and force sit.